ok-datascience/CleaningData/README.md

 ## What is in the repository
 This repository contains R code to clean up raw data from the [Human Activity Recognition Using Smartphones Data Set ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Using this code data will be subseted, cleaned  and transformed to tidy data format.
 Cleaned data supposed to be used for later analysis.
+This repository also contains code book which describes all the variables from resulting tidy dataset.

 ## How data clean up is performed